The Endangered Rhino: Threats and Conservation

 At one point there were only 50 white rhinos left in the wild, but thanks to conservation efforts they have been brought back from the brink of extinction.
 There are currently more than 20,000, and their conservation status is classified as near threatened.

 There are two subspecies of white rhino, the southern white rhino and the northern white rhino.
-The northern white is now extinct in the wild, with only three left in captivity.
+The northern white is now extinct in the wild, with only two females left in captivity.
+The last surviving male northern white rhino died in March 2018.
+It is hoped that the species can be saved using IVF techniques.

 - Black Rhino